polifr/yatc-project/README.md

 - Change `docker-compose.yaml` for rely on module's `Dockerfile`s and run builds accordingly
 - Add Camunda Zeebe (v8) workflow engine for orchestration (see https://docs.camunda.io/docs/self-managed/setup/deploy/local/docker-compose/)
 - Add K8S deployment files to be used on a minikube local instance
+- Include a Dockerfile.k8s.graalvm for java based microservices